Questions and Answers about Health Care Information Forms for Individuals (Forms 1095-A, 1095-B, and 1095-C)

-Because of the health care law, you might receive some new forms this winter providing you with information about the health coverage you had or were offered in 2015.
-The information below is intended to help individuals understand these new forms, including who should expect to receive them and what to do with them.
+The information below is intended to help individuals understand 1095 forms, including who should expect to receive them and what to do with them.

-Starting early in 2016, you may receive one or more forms providing information about the health care coverage that you had or were offered during the previous year.
-Much like Form W-2 and Form 1099, which include information about the income you received, these new health care forms provide information that you may need when you file your individual income tax return.
-Also like Forms W-2 and 1099, these new forms will be provided to the IRS by the entity that provides the form to you.
+Form 1095's provides information about the health care coverage that you had or were offered during the previous year.
+Much like Form W-2 and Form 1099, which include information about the income you received, these health care forms provide information that you may need when you file your individual income tax return.
+Also like Forms W-2 and 1099, these new forms will be provided to the Internal Revenue Service (IRS) by the entity that provides the form to you.

 2. When will I receive these health care tax forms?